FlutterEurope/conference2020/README.md

 For now this app is a simple Flutter app that should run on any device that Flutter supports.

+### Running

+This project is based on 3 flavors: dev, tst and prod.
+In order to run given flavor in VS Code you should define custom `launch.json` file.

 ## Contributing

 If you want to contribute, please contact us directly.
 We hope to publish some contribution policy soon.